epics-extensions/EPNix/docs/nixos-services/user-guides/ca-gateway.md

-# Channel Access gateway setup
+# Channel Access gateway

-The Channel Access (CA) gateway is a program that acts as gateway, which enables client from a network to access IOCs on another network.
+The Channel Access (CA) gateway is a program that acts as gateway, which enables CA clients from a network to access CA IOCs on another network.

 Setting up a CA gateway also enables you to add extra access security rules on top of IOCs.